alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 This migration primarily entails a general update of the available software on our servers.
 It involves a move of the account to new servers - running with the 2020 architecture. **All** servers (HTTP, SSH, databases, etc) are likely to change.

+## Why should there be migration?

+The main purpose of architecture migrations is to update our servers to a newer version of their operating system (Debian).
+It is important to proceed with these updates for two reasons:

+- Security: Older software versions are not supported forever by their authors or maintainers.
+When such software ceases to be supported, it continues to run, but new vulnerabilities are no longer fixed.
+Continuing to use these old versions would therefore create a serious safety and reliability risk for your applications and data.

+- Be able to use recent software versions: The older an operating system is, the more likely it is to have issues in running recent software.
+In order to continue to provide you with the latest versions of software that we offer (or that you can install yourself in your account), it is important to be on a fairly recent version of the operating system.

+These infrastructure migrations are performed approximately every four years.
+This is roughly the lifetime of a Debian version ([five years](https://wiki.debian.org/LTS), but you should allow for the incompressible amount of internal development time before switching to the newer version).
+This seems to be a fair balance, avoiding too frequent migrations, but allowing you to run almost all recent software releases.

+---

 This document presents the main incompatibilities introduced by this migration.
 We have tried to be as comprehensive as possible, but it is quite difficult to be absolutely exhaustive.

 ## Apache